-Illumineers meet for 30 minutes monthly with a member of the OC TEAM.
+Illumineers have regular meetings with a member of the OC STEM team twice a month.
 This meeting is designed to focus on connecting theory to practice through thoughtful conversation reflecting on the professional learning and the practice in the classroom and the STEM Center.
 Illumineers serve as role models.
 This time ensures they are up to date on their professional learning and Illumineer responsibilities.
 These structured conversations helped to build relationships and ensured they were first successful personally and academically.